Munsee grammar: Verb classes

 (a) šántham 'he kicks out his legs.'

 (b) psə́m 'he has something in his eye.'

 Verbal inflection

 Verbs are inflected in three subclasses referred to Orders.
 These correspond roughly to three major clause types: Independent Order, forming main clause statements and questions; Conjunct Order, forming dependent clauses; and Imperative Order, forming positive and negative commands.
+The Orders are further divided into Modes: